samcarlos/nytimes_resistance_letter/README.md

 # nytimes_resistance_letter
 Which senior cabinet wrote nytimes 'resistance' article?

 Below ranking of each cabinent member.
-Azar, Acosta, or Haley are most likely to have written article based on data analysis.
+Sessions, Wilki, Carson, or Azar are most likely to have written article based on data analysis.

 ['sonny perdue', 0.042799391346238246]